Alexander I of Yugoslavia: Balkan Wars

-In the aftermath of the Second Balkan War, the region of Vardar Macedonia was attributed to the Kingdom of Serbia by the Treaty of Bucharest (1913).
+Later in 1913, during the Second Balkan War, Alexander commanded the Serbian army at the Battle of Bregalnica against the Bulgarians.
+In the aftermath of the war, the Treaty of Bucharest (1913) assigned the region of Vardar Macedonia to Serbia.
 Prince Alexander took sides in the complicated power struggle over how Macedonia should be administered.
-In this, Alexander bested Colonel Dragutin Dimitrijević "Apis" and in the wake of this, Alexander's father, King Peter, agreed to hand over royal powers to his son.
-Though Colonel Dimitrijević was the mastermind of the 1903 coup that had restored the House of Karađorđević to the Serbian throne, Alexander distrusted him, regarding his attempts to set himself up as a "kingmaker" and to have the Serbian Army be a "state within the state" existing outside of civilian control as a major threat.
+In this, Alexander bested Colonel Dragutin "Apis" Dimitrijević, and in the wake of this, Alexander's father, King Peter, agreed to hand over royal powers to his son.
+Although Colonel Dimitrijević had been the mastermind of the 1903 coup that restored the House of Karađorđević to the Serbian throne, Alexander distrusted him, regarding his attempts to set himself up as a "kingmaker" and to have the Serbian army be a "state within the state" existing outside of civilian control as a major threat.

 Additionally, Alexander saw Dimitrijević as an irresponsible intriguer who having betrayed one king might always betray another.
-In January 1914, the Serbian prime minister Nikola Pašić sent a letter to the Russian Emperor Nicholas II in which King Peter expressed a desire for his son to marry one of the daughters of Nicholas II.
-Nicholas II in his reply stated that his daughters would not be forced into arranged marriages, but noted Alexander on his most recent trips to Petrograd had during dinners at the Winter Palace kept giving loving looks at the Grand Duchess Tatiana, leading him to guess that it was her whom Alexander wanted to marry.
+In January 1914, the Serbian prime minister Nikola Pašić sent a letter to the Russian emperor Nicholas II in which King Peter expressed a desire for his son to marry one of the daughters of Nicholas II.
+Nicholas II in his reply stated that his daughters would not be forced into arranged marriages, but noted Alexander on his most recent trips to Petrograd had during dinners at the Winter Palace kept giving loving looks to the Grand Duchess Tatiana, leading him to guess that it was her whom Alexander wanted to marry.
 On 24 June 1914, Alexander became regent of Serbia.